CORRECTED-Wall St regulatory panel clears ex-bond trader of insider trading

 A panel ruled on Monday that the Financial Industry Regulatory Authority failed to prove that Matthew Sheerin had disclosed material non-public information to a friend at G-2 Trading LLC about C&D Technologies Inc, an electrical power storage systems manufacturer.

-FINRA had alleged that after Sheerin received an email from C&D Technologies's chief executive, he told his friend the company would be releasing its earnings report the next business day and that it would "read really, really well."
+FINRA had alleged that after Sheerin received an email from C&D Technologies's chief executive, he mentioned to his friend the company would be releasing its earnings report the next business day and that the "story should read well."

 But Chief Hearing Officer Andrew Perkins, writing for a three-officer hearing panel, said FINRA had failed to establish the information was material and non-public and that Sheerin's statement was "encouraging but nonspecific."